 I think that creating those memories is why many people keep traveling.

 10. Traveling Makes You Love Your Home Even More

 “The magic thing about home is that it feels good to leave, and it feels even better to come back”.
 You will truly understand the meaning of those words by Wendy Wunder, only upon your return home.
 On the one hand, it would seem that you’re back where you started, same setting, same people, same problems.
 Yet you’re not the same - you’re new, full of new knowledge and ideas!

 I know that I was getting bored after living my whole life in the same place.
 I needed to get out, I need a change of scene.
 I was focusing only the negative: how there isn't much to do around, how you always meet the same people, how nothing changes.
 Now, when I come home, I'm glad about all of this and I see only the positive.

 Final Words On the Benefits of Traveling

-There is (yet) another one by Mark Twain: “Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did do.”
+There is a quote by Mark Twain that I love: “Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did do.”
 Cliché as this may sound, the money you spend on travel, is an investment in yourself.
 Travel doesn't make you feel as bad for spending money.

 You might also be interested in: